This oven brisket recipe is incredibly easy. Simply rub the beef with spices, bake it in a foil pouch, then briefly broil it to crisp the fat.

 The detailed instructions for making this recipe are included in the recipe card below.
 Here are the basic steps:

-- You start by mixing kosher salt, black pepper, and spices, then rubbing the mixture all over the meat.
-(Image 1).
+You start by mixing kosher salt, black pepper, and spices, then rubbing the mixture all over the meat.

-- Place the beef in a well-sealed foil pouch.
-The video below shows you how to do it.
-(Images 2,3).
+Place the brisket in a well-sealed foil pouch.

 Expert Tips

-Before you cook it, look at the raw brisket and locate the direction of the grain.
-You will want to cut it thinly against the grain when cooked.
-Brisket should be sliced against the grain to sever the muscle fibers, tenderize the meat, and make chewing easier.
+Before you cook it, look at the raw brisket and locate the direction of the grain, as shown in the photo below.
+When cooked, you will want to cut it thinly against the grain to sever the muscle fibers, tenderize the meat, and make chewing easier.

 Recipe FAQs